|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Tip Five - Slow Down

 On the next track, we will discuss interactions on the job.
-We will also discuss the four challenging areas for the ADD adult in the workplace.
-These four challenging areas were Written Rules, Unwritten Rules, Communication, and Managing ADD Symptoms.
+We will also discuss the four challenging areas for the ADHD adult in the workplace.
+These four challenging areas were Written Rules, Unwritten Rules, Communication, and Managing ADHD Symptoms.